varung-coder/CinePlux/README.md

-# CinePlux 🎬 — Premium Movie & Show Watchlist
+# CinePlux 🎬 — Premium Movie & Show Watchlist (Project No 8: Movie/ Show WatchList)

 CinePlux is a secure, responsive, full-stack Movie and TV Show Watchlist application built with Django REST Framework and React (Vite).
 The application enforces strict data isolation, secure authentication, and interactive ratings under a modern cyberpunk glassmorphism visual layout.

-PROJECT NO 8 : MOVIE/SHOW TIME
 ---

 ## 📖 About The Project